 Dr Mark Wade worked for Royal Dutch/Shell for more than 30 years.
 He is renowned for the work he did in spearheading the sustainable movement across Shell, establishing a template that would inspire hundreds of companies across the globe.

-Unusually he’s been involved in all sides of the sustainability mission, from the hardwired elements of governance, processes and reporting to the more human considerations of mindset, change and culture.
+He’s been involved in all sides of the sustainability mission, from the hardwired elements of governance, processes and reporting to the more human considerations of mindset, change and culture.
 We asked him how businesses can maintain the impetus on sustainability, and the challenges – and opportunities – it could bring to the civil engineering and environmental sectors.

 Tell us about yourself

 “I’m a scientist with a background in biochemistry.
-I had 30 years’ experience in a variety of roles with Royal Dutch/Shell, including being a founder member of the sustainable development group in the corporate centre way back in 1997.
+I have 30 years’ experience in a variety of roles with Royal Dutch/Shell, including being a founder member of the sustainable development group in the corporate centre way back in 1997.
 We pioneered sustainability reporting and the integration of sustainability across the group.